Establishments are a new way of interacting with intelliHR. The Establishments feature aims to help you:

 - The second image shows what this would currently look like in the org chart if one of those software engineers (Jack Johnson) was to exit the business.

-- Without using establishments it is not immediately obvious that Megan's team is understaffed and requires an additional software engineer.
+- Without using workforce planning it is not immediately obvious that Megan's team is understaffed and requires an additional software engineer.

-Once Establishments is in use, when you create a new job in the system, the establishments feature will direct you to select the vacant establishment that you wish to fill with a person.
+Once Workforce Planning is in use, when you create a new job in the system, the workforce planning feature will direct you to select the vacant establishment that you wish to fill with a person.
 (Click here to begin creating establishments).

 To ensure consistency and accuracy across the business you will only be able to select the values (position title, pay grades, business unit etc) that have been defined as standard for that establishment.